happyhorseshoe/QA_Class_TestCaseTarget/TestPlanTarget.md

 >Description: Check in-store pickup location finder, when logged into an account<br>

 Preconditions: Browser capable of supporting the site.
-Location services turned on device.
+Device has location services turned on.
 Logged into account <br>

 Test Steps:
 1. choose **Pickup & Delivery**